N S E W

 What if weather forces a route change?

-Is this suitable for mixed seniority groups?
+Is this suitable for mixed professional levels?

 Hold